 TAY lose access to many systems of care designed to provide services to youth despite scientific evidence that brains are not fully developed until the late twenties.

-Youth are 3 times more likely to to recidivate when treated as adults, than those in juvenile systems
+to recidivate than those in juvenile systems

 Fly’s Solution